WebOfTrust/ietf-oobi/draft-ssmith-oobi.md

 One way to pre-configure a vacuous KERI installation is to provide OOBIs in a configuration file.
 The bootstrap process of the installation then queries the associated URLs to retrieve the KERI authentication proofs (BADA) that then are used to populate its database securely.
 This simplifies the configuration file.

 In contrast, an alternative would be to populate the configuration file with the KERI authentication proofs.
-But these proofs may be quite verbose and cumbersome and may make the config file somewhat difficult to manage in human readable/writable form.
+But these proofs may be quite verbose and cumbersome and may make the config file somewhat difficult to manage in human-readable/writable form.
 Furthermore if one already had the proofs one could just pre-populate the database with those proofs.
-Therefore OOBI based configuration fiels may be advantageous as either easier to manage and as a viable option when the proofs are not yet available at configuration time.
+Therefore OOBI based configuration files may be advantageous as either easier to manage or as a viable option when the proofs are not yet available at configuration time.

-Furthermore a clean clone replay restart of a given KERI component is designed to fix any unverified corruption of its associated KELs.
+Furthermore, a clean clone replay restart of a given KERI component is designed to fix any unverified corruption of its associated KELs.
-If each component uses OOBIs to retrieve the authentication proofs from other components then all the components will have the cleaned proofs instead of stale proofs.
+If each component uses OOBIs to retrieve the authentication proofs from other components then all the components will have clean proofs instead of stale proofs.

 ## OOBI Response